 You can create a manual Windows PowerShell connection to your local on-premises organization, similar to how you manually connect to the Exchange Online organization below.
 However, we strongly recommend that you use the Exchange Management Shell icon to open the Exchange Management Shell to manage your on-premises Exchange servers.

 When you open the Exchange Management Shell using the Exchange Management Shell icon on a computer that has the management tools installed, you can manage your on-premises organization.
 However, you can't manage the Exchange Online organization when you open the Exchange Management Shell using this icon.
 This is because opening the Exchange Management Shell using the Exchange Management Shell icon automatically connects you to a local Exchange server.

 If you want to manage the Exchange Online organization using Windows PowerShell, you must open Windows PowerShell directly and not via the Exchange Management Shell icon.
 When you open Windows PowerShell, you can then manually specify where you want to connect.
-When you create a manual connection, you specify an administrator account in the Office 365 tenant organization, and then you run a command to create a connection.
+When you create a manual connection, you specify an administrator account in the Microsoft 365 or Office 365 organization, and then you run a command to create a connection.
 When the connection is established, the Exchange cmdlets you have permissions to run are made available to you.
-Learn more at Use Windows PowerShell.
+Learn more at Connect to Exchange Online PowerShell.

 If you're new to the Exchange Management Shell and want to learn the basics about how the Exchange Management Shell works, command syntax, and more, see Exchange Management Shell.